Mentoring opportunities at Legal Aid Ontario

 Note that while LAO LAW’s services are provided free of charge, lawyers accessing the services must be registered with LAO and be representing a client using a legal aid certificate.

-The following mentorships for LAO lawyer panels are administered by the director general in the district where a panel lawyer practices.
+The following mentorships for LAO roster members are administered by the director general in the district where a lawyer practices.

 One-on-one mentorship is relatively informal and LAO expects the scope of the mentor‑mentee relationship to be agreed upon and structured by the mentors and mentees.

-Lawyers interested in joining the duty counsel panel may take advantage of opportunities to shadow experienced duty counsel to gain an understanding of the pace and nature of duty counsel work.
+Lawyers interested in doing duty counsel work may take advantage of opportunities to shadow experienced duty counsel to gain an understanding of the pace and nature of duty counsel work.
 These opportunities will be identified by and coordinated with the district director general or the local supervisory duty counsel.

-Lawyers wishing to join the duty counsel panel must apply to the manager of duty counsel services or the relevant supervisory duty counsel.
+Lawyers wishing to take on duty counsel work must apply to the manager of duty counsel services or the relevant supervisory duty counsel.

 One-on-one mentoring can be arranged through the district offices.
 Some maintain a local roster of mentors who have been approved, in advance, by the director general.
 In districts where a pre‑approved list of mentors does not exist, the mentee may identify a mentor and…